wreckingballgames/wreckingballgames/README.md

 Don't look for the best way, just find a way today.

-Doing is planning.
 Doing is learning.

+In preproduction, doing is planning.
+In production, planning is familiar.

 If it's your job to eat a frog, it's best to do it first thing in the morning.